josephreiser/volconnect/mern/README.md

     a. npm start

-4. Inside the server directory, run the following
+4. Inside the server directory, run the following in a separate terminal

     b. node server.js